When I Catch the Coronavirus (COvid-19)

 Update 21st April 2020 – added symptoms, zinc, prone lying, sugar

 Treatment of Coronavirus (Covid-19) with High Dose Vitamin C is safe.
 It is currently used to treat Coronavirus in hospitals and high dose Vitamin C has been shown to help the body fight the effects of viruses.
 Zinc is also know as an anti-viral and is also being used the treatment of Coronavirus.
-I will also be lying on my stomach./side while recovering from the Coronavirus.
+I will also be lying on my stomach/side while recovering from the Coronavirus.
 In the mean time I will be wearing a mask when I go out and working on improving my diet.
 An whole orange a day, Vit D (sun exposure or table) and oysters a few time a week (for the zinc)

 The coronavirus will continue to infect people until either

-there is a widely available vaccine (not for at least 18months) OR
+there is a widely available vaccine that is effective against the new variants OR

 'herd immunity' is achieved, i.e. 60% or more of the surviving population (of the world) have been infected and have recovered and have immunity.